vtu16964ranjankumar/anujaProgramming/today.md

 -------------

 #### Question 4:
-Write a C program to find the sum of all natural numbers between 1 to n using for loop.
+Write a javaa program to find the sum of all natural numbers between 1 to n using for loop.

 **Example**